Axia-Tech/AXIA-wiki/docs/learn/learn-DOT.md

 [claims process](https://claim.axialunar.network/) (if you had SOLAR at the time of AXIALunar genesis) or through the [Treasury](learn-treasury.md).
 Alternatively, they can be obtained on the open market.

-## AXIASolar Mainnet SOLAR
+## AXIACoin Mainnet SOLAR

-AXIASolar Mainnet SOLAR are not freely given away.
-If you purchased SOLAR in the original 2017 offering, you may claim them via the [AXIASolar claims process](https://claims.axiacoin.network/).
+AXIACoin Mainnet SOLAR are not freely given away.
+If you purchased SOLAR in the original 2017 offering, you may claim them via the [AXIACoin claims process](https://claims.axiacoin.network/).
 Alternatively, they are available on the open market.